Say and Play Family

 • Peel stickers

-If you have tried working with your child on improving grasping skills, but have yet to notice progress, you may wish to consult with a pediatric Occupational Therapist that specializes in handwriting.
+If you have tried working with your child on improving grasping skills but have yet to notice progress, you may wish to consult with a pediatric Occupational Therapist who specializes in handwriting.

 Good luck and have fun!

-Lauren Stern, OTR/L, is a NYC pediatric Occupational Therapist specializing in handwriting.
-She is part of our Manhattan Kindergarten Prep team.
-We help prepare your child for NYC kindergarten admission interviews and beyond.
-If you live on the Upper East Side of Manhattan and are interested in our programs, please contact Stephanie Sigal at sayandplay@yahoo.com for more information.
+Lauren Stern, OTR/L, is a pediatric Occupational Therapist in NYC who specializes in handwriting.
+Stephanie Sigal, M.A.
+CCC-SLP, helps prepare children for NYC kindergarten admission interviews and beyond.
+Please contact Stephanie Sigal at sayandplay@yahoo.com for more information.
 Thank you!

 Kindergarten Prep, Occupational Therapy Interview, Kindergarten, Kindergarten Prep, Manhattan, Private School